lelandbatey/bouncing_block/c/js/explanation.md

 The display area is represented as a "board", a two dimensional array of "cells".
 Each cell is a string of characters.

 Each colored "block" is modeled as a projectile, so each block has an initial upward velocity and a right-ward velocity.
-Calculating the vertical position of a block is done using the amount of time that's passed since the start of the "throw", then applying the kinematic equation for displacement of a projectile.
-When the horizontal position of a block would fall below zero, it restarts the "throw".
-Horizontal position is calculated by multiplying the age of the block by the right-ward velocity.
+Calculating the vertical position of a block is done by applying the kinematic equation for displacement of a projectile to the amount of time that's passed since the start of the "throw".
+When the vertical position of a block would fall below zero, it restarts the "throw".
+Horizontal position is calculated by multiplying the age of the block by its right-ward velocity.

 If a block would move beyond the edge of the board, the board wraps that position to the opposite edge of the board.
 So if a block would move beyond the right edge of the board, the board "wraps" that block back to the left edge of the board.